HL7/FHIRPath/spec/fluentpath.md

 #### contains (containership)
 If the right operand is a collection with a single item, this operator returns true if the item is in the left operand using equality semantics.
 This is the inverse operation of in.

-### 6.5 Boolean logic
+### Boolean logic

-For all boolean operators, the collections passed as operands are first evaluated as booleans (as described in 4.1).
+For all boolean operators, the collections passed as operands are first evaluated as booleans (as described in Boolean Evaluation of Collections).
 The operators then use three-valued logic to propagate empty operands.

 #### and
 Returns `true` if both operands evaluate to `true`, `false` if either operand evaluates to `false`, and empty collection (`{ }`) otherwise: